Lege19/newc/README.md

 #### Procedural macros in newc

 Procedural macros don't have to be in a separate crate, but they must be in their own files.
-The compiler will compile any files with a `.pcrs` file extension (instead of `.crs`).
+The compiler will compile any files with a `.pnc` file extension (instead of `.nc`).
 This has the potential to slow compile times on huge projects, so if a `proc-macros` key is provided in `package.toml`, then the compiler will restrict its search to files in the directory(s) specified.

 In newc, procedural macros are divided into the same three categories as in Rust: